 Thanks for trying out our first online Section meeting last Sunday, March 29.
-I found this first attempt to be challenging and personally quite energy-intensive, but I came away inspired by our study of Novalis and Heinrich von Ofterdingen, Chapter 1.
-(For those new to this email thread, the Literary Arts group in Fair Oaks decided to shift from British Romantics to Novalis, and we have begun Zoom meetings.)
+I found this first attempt on Zoom in response to the Covid crisis to be challenging and personally quite energy-intensive, but I came away inspired by our study of Novalis and Heinrich von Ofterdingen, Chapter 1.
+(For those new to this email thread, the Literary Arts group in Fair Oaks decided to shift from British Romantics to Novalis, and we have begun Zoom meetings.
+Stay home; stay safe!)

 I think we need to add more structure to our Zoom meetings.
 Let’s try this approach: